 Endometriosis is more likely to affect the bladder than any other organ in the urinary system, with

-Symptoms of bladder endometriosis specifically may include:
+For others, the symptoms of bladder endometriosis can include:

-- feeling the need to urinate urgently
+- needing to urinate urgently

 - frequent urination